-Approaches Practices Ingrained Schools create at least four opportunities/year for parents to participate per year.
+Approaches Practices Ingrained Measure Schools create at least four opportunities/year for parents to participate per year.
 (5 points) Schools create at least six to eight opportunities/year for parents to participate per year.
 (7 points) Schools create more than eight opportunities/year for parents to participate per year.
-(10 points) Score (10) Schools create at least four opportunities/year for parents to participate per year.
-Schools create at least four opportunities/year for parents to participate per year.
-Schools create at least six to eight opportunities/year for parents to participate per year.
-Schools create at least four opportunities/year for parents to participate per year.
-Schools create at least six to eight opportunities/year for parents to participate per year.
-Schools create at least six to eight opportunities/year for parents to participate per year.

-including family members to participate in school- related shared decision-making,
+(10 points) Score (10) The school creates a variety of opportunities for families to engage with the school and contribute to their child's learning.
+These opportunities extend beyond simply attending children's performances.
+Family opportunities may include parent-teacher conferences to increase families' ability as their child's first teacher, allowing family members to access and provide feedback to family surveys, leading the learning, and including family members to participate in school- related shared decision-making,